ElijahSagaranCSUN/MoonWalker-Collision/README.md

 1. Computer specifications

 ## HSML API
-1.Docker — Used to run the HSML API’s internal services.
+1. Docker — Used to run the HSML API’s internal services.
-2.MySQL (internal to HSML API) — Used by the HSML API for validation/verification data storage (not accessed directly by the simulations).
+2. MySQL (internal to HSML API) — Used by the HSML API for validation/verification data storage (not accessed directly by the simulations).
-3.Kafka (internal to HSML API) — Used by the HSML API for validation/verification message streaming (producer/consumer).
+3. Kafka (internal to HSML API) — Used by the HSML API for validation/verification message streaming (producer/consumer).

 # Required Scripts
 ## NVIDIA Omniverse